Maryland Child Visitation Lawyer

 Under Maryland law, a parent must financially support his or her children– even if the parents’ relationship ends.
 When you separate from your child’s other parent, it’s always in your best interest to get a child support order.
 Unlike a verbal promise, a child support order is legally enforceable and clearly defines each parent’s responsibilities.

 Sometimes, parents can agree on child support payments and include them in their court-approved separation agreement.
-If cannot negotiate a separation agreement, you should file a Complaint for Child Support with the Circuit Court for Baltimore City or Baltimore County.
-The court will schedule a hearing and issue calculate child support for you.
+If cannot negotiate a separation agreement, you should file a Complaint for Child Support with the circuit court.
+The court will schedule a hearing and issue the calculated child support for you.

 Calculating Child Support in Maryland